kwerty/DviZe.Logging.Console/README.md

 # DviZeConsole

-A custom formatter for the .NET `ConsoleLoggerProvider`, unlocking extensive customization without sacrificing hot-path performance.
+A custom `ConsoleFormatter` for the .NET `ConsoleLoggerProvider`, unlocking extensive customization without sacrificing hot-path performance.

 📐 Templates let you decide which fields get written to the console, and how they're written.